pranigopu/pranigopu.github.io/docs/philosophy/epistemology/logic.md

 ### The law of noncontradiction
 A cannot be ¬A in the same respect.

-The term “respect” means, “in relation to certain facts,” i.e. “in a certain context.”
+The term "respect" means, "in relation to certain facts," i.e. "in a certain context."
 Note that with time, A can become ¬A in the same respect– but at that point, it is A anymore.
-Hence, to specify “at the same time” is redundant here.
+Hence, to specify "at the same time" is redundant here.

 Note that A and ¬A here can be anything; an entity, an attribute, an action, a unit, a concept, etc. Also, A and ¬A need not be the same kind of existent.
 With this in mind, we can apply the law of noncontradiction to the attribution of information.